Tube and Tyre Basic Guides By Carter Hayes April 14, 2026 8 min read

 Puncture response Tube: replace / Tubeless: sealant

-Because a tubeless system depends on an airtight chamber formed by the tire bead and rim, seating and sealing are critical: the bead must lock into a compatible rim profile and rim tape must cover spoke holes so sealant and air can’t escape.
-You need precise bead alignment to maintain that lock; a misaligned bead or incompatible rim shape undermines the seal and raises burp risk.
-Tubeless-ready rims are engineered with specific rim compatibility in mind—shoulders, bead hooks, and channel width all matter.
-With tubes, the inner tube creates the pressure barrier, so bead-to-rim sealing is less exacting, though proper seating still prevents pinch flats.
-When you prepare wheels, prioritize correct rim tape application and verify bead alignment before riding.
+A tubeless system depends on an airtight chamber formed by the tire bead and rim.
+Seating and sealing are critical: the bead must lock into a compatible rim profile, and rim tape must cover spoke holes so sealant and air can’t escape.
+A misaligned bead or incompatible rim shape breaks the seal and raises burp risk.

 1. Inspect sealant level regularly.